aeluro1/geddit/README.md

 * Download saved text posts and media content (gifs, videos, albums) from a variety of sources
 * Extract deleted media using pushshift, cached reddit previews, and the wayback machine
 * Store a record of all saved and unsaved posts locally, skipping already-saved posts in subsequent program executions
+* Utilize a graphical user interface (GUI) to navigate saved posts and fetch a custom list of download targets

 ## Preparing the config files
 1. [Create an app on Reddit](https://www.reddit.com/prefs/apps) to obtain an API client ID and secret.